 therefore, FERC should reinstate cost-of-service ratemaking.

-These statements, as well as the resulting conclusions, are profoundly flawed.
+These statements, as well as the resulting conclusions, are profoundly flawed:

+Return to cost-of-service ratemaking.
 The “re-regulation” approach proposed by the CMUA is both simplistic, in that it fails to recognize the true underlying problems in the California power market, and unworkable, in terms of the implications for FERC and the electricity industry in California.

+Rejection of low-cost and cost-effective policy options.
 The CMUA’s recommendations ignore the range of policy options that have been identified – many of which can be implemented in a timely and low-cost manner – by many commentators, including Enron.

+Impediments to future investment.
 Finally, a return to strictly regulated outcomes in the California market sends a profoundly disturbing message to investors and financial institutions alike – that the California energy market is beset by regulatory and political risks.
 The implication is a further reduction in the incentive to invest and, consequently, higher costs to customers over time.

 The operations of the California energy market are currently riddled with structural problems, most of them with origins in state legislative and regulatory policies.
 However, the high and volatile price outcomes of this past summer result from the interplay of a number of complex factors.
 CMUA’s complaint has shown no appreciation of the complexity of the market’s operations, nor of the economic alternatives available for improvement.
 Therefore, the cursory analysis suggesting that a return to cost-based pricing will address a complex policy problem should be rejected by FERC.
 In fact, such a move will exacerbate market problems, represent a completely unworkable administrative burden to FERC, and will most likely end up being litigated in federal courts.
 CMUA’s assertion that the many factors contributing to recent market outcomes are not being addressed is wrong.
 A number of stakeholders and commentators, including Enron, have proposed structural measures that will contribute to immediate and substantial improvement in the functioning of the California energy market, and the FERC has itself committed its efforts to defining the policy changes necessary to make the market fully functional.
 Finally, it should be noted that , significant moves are also underway to address the structural shortcomings of the California energy sector, and to increase short and medium-term supply to the market.

-What is wrong with the California power market?
+The root of California’s problems

 The CMUA requests that FERC withdraw its authorization for market-based pricing in the California energy markets.
 The evidence that is presented to show that these markets are not workably competitive appears to be primarily based on the observation that prices in the California wholesale market were higher during the summer of 2000 than in previous years, even in hours where demand was no higher.
 This logic chooses to ignore the basic economic fact that conditions of supply were very different than in previous years.
 High prices in the California energy markets were the outcome of a complex series of interactions.
 The conclusion that the markets are simply “not workably competitive” ignores these complexities, and correspondingly simplistic remedies do not address real concerns about the operations of the market.